imxuyu/imxuyu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi!
 I am Yu Xu (徐榆), currently a Ph.D. student in Computer Application Technology at the University of Chinese Academy of Sciences (UCAS), co-advised by Prof. [Juan Cao]([https://github.com/](https://scholar.google.com/citations?user=fSBdNg0AAAAJ)), Prof. [Fan Tang](https://scholar.google.com/citations?user=PdKElfwAAAAJ).
 My research interests lie primarily in Visual Generation and Multimodal Large Language Models.
 I am passionate about advancing the frontiers of AI-driven content creation and multimodal understanding.
 Currently, I am a Research Intern at **ByteDance**, focusing on foundational research for multimodal video generation.
 Prior to this, I was a Research Intern at **Tencent Hunyuan**, where I worked on unified image generation models.